mvdh7/mvdh7.github.io/pages/team.md

 ## Vacant positions

-  * **Coming soon!** PhD studentship at NIOZ Texel: *Anthropogenic carbon dioxide uptake and accumulation in the Indian and South Pacific Oceans: a blind spot in recent global monitoring*.
+  * **PhD studentship** at NIOZ Texel: *Anthropogenic carbon dioxide uptake and accumulation in the Indian and South Pacific Oceans: a blind spot in recent global monitoring*.
+[More info and apply here!](https://www.workingatnioz.com/our-jobs/phd-in-anthropogenic-carbon-dioxide-uptake-and-accumulation-in-the-indian-and-south-pacific-oceans-a-blind-spot-in-recent-global-monitoring.html)

 ## Current students